Fastiv: Transport and logistics

 Fastiv is a major transport hub.
 Both road and railway routes pass through it.

 First of all, the city of Fastiv has a convenient railway connection and is a major hub station.
 The distance to the city of Kyiv is 75 km by road and 57 km by railway.

 A mainline electrified railway passes through the city.
 From here, suburban, passenger and freight trains run in 4 directions: Kyiv, Kozyatyn I, Myronivka, Zhytomyr.

 There are 9 railway companies operating on the territory of the city of Fastiv.
 Some of the largest enterprises of this industry in Ukraine operate on the basis of a powerful railway hub:

 Refrigerator Railway Car Subsidiary Company Ukrainian Railways JSC.
 The branch provides international transport and forwarding services for the delivery of goods, cold logistics, repair of wagons, major repair of cranes of rebuilding trains, train cars.

 Motorovagonne depot Fastiv-1 carries out overhaul of electric trains, in which electric trains of the South-Western Railway are maintained and serviced.
 A fairly large number of freight trains are formed and dispatched daily.
 Large volumes of transit transportation.

-Fastiv-1 railway station, which is one of the most important stations of the South-Western Railway.
+Fastiv-1 railway station, which is one of the most important stations of Southwestern Railways.
 The enterprise performs unloading, loading and dispatching of wagons.
 The Fastiv station accepts long-distance and suburban passengers.

 Fastiv-2 railway station operates for cargo.

 The advantage of the city of Fastiv is the proximity of transcontinental routes, namely its location between 2 European highways: